The Sanctuary was founded on the belief that the all animals deserve the same equality. The animals in our care is 24/7 lifetime dedication.

 Most babies found in the wild have not been abandoned but are temporarily separated from their mother who has been scared off and will return for her baby when people leave.
-If a baby is truly abandoned because it’s mother has been hit by a car or killed, the only good option, with a good outcome, is for it to be taken it a licensed wildlife center in your area where, in most cases, it can be rehabilitated correctly and returned to the wild to live the life it was born to have.
+If a baby is truly abandoned because it’s mother has been hit by a car or killed, the only good option, with a good outcome, is for it to be taken it a licensed wildlife rehab center in your area where.
+In most cases, it can be rehabilitated correctly and returned to the wild to live the life it was born to have.

 Bob the Emu

 Bob was rescued from a padlocked 8′x10′ cage where he had lived for 16 years.
 When we picked him up and brought him back to the Sanctuary, there was much work to be done to save this wonderful emu.
 His body was plastered with dried feces, he had open sores on his belly, edema in his legs, and a respiratory infection.
 He could hardly stand and was literally at death’s door.

 Bob was taken from an horrific environment.
 A local independent zoo veterinarian, examined Bob and held out little hope for his survival.
 This veterinarian thought this emu would never regain the use of his legs and advised us to put him down.
 This was not an option; he deserved our best effort to get him walking and the joy of a real life.
 Many hours were dedicated to his rehabilitation.
 Against what the experts told us, and all odds, Bob survived.
 Not only did he survive, he has been thriving for years!

 We believed that Bob should be given that chance in life to feel grass under his feet.
 He fully recovered and has had acres of open ground to run, play and vegetate on.
 It took many months of rehabilitation to get him to what he deserved.
 Bob is a senior now, but every day that Bob is with us, we feel very lucky to have given him this opporunity to thrive in love, peace and freedom without being caged.